ansible-collections/community.lbry/README.md

 * If you want to learn about LBRY start here [LBRY](https://lbry.tech).
 * Then please come back and help us out here.
 * ~~As of October 2021 there are still a few show-stopping bugs to fix.
 This probably prevents any productive usage of the modules for the moment.~~
 * CI Working as of December 21.12.2021 in a regtest environment.
-Some productive use of the module should be possible but expect the experience to be rocky.
+Some productive use of the modules should be possible but expect the experience to be rocky.

 # Build the Docker Image for LBRY